 Hiring a retail store representative is fraught with pitfalls.
 During an interview process, we only see the best face of a potential employee.
 In a customer-facing role such as a store representative, it may be too late by the time you realize you have hired the wrong person.

-A retail store representative is the face of your business for all intents and purposes.
-A warm, communicative representative who knows when a customer needs help can brighten up the experience, while a clueless person who cannot offer more than a template response can prevent a prospective customer from every walking into your store.
+A retail store representative is the face of your business.
+A warm, communicative representative who knows when a customer needs help can brighten up the experience, while a clueless person who cannot offer more than a template response can ruin it all.

 So what should you look for in a candidate to ensure you’re hiring the right retail store representative?
 How can you keep them motivated to work with you?